 The golf industry has been anticipating the ruling on long putters all year and finally the announcement came that the governing bodies of golf, the USGA and The R&A, are proposing a ban on “anchoring” the putter against the body.

 I was not planning on writing about this announcement because I use a traditional putter and I don’t have an issue with the rule.
 What I found interesting and what has compelled me to write is my surprise at how well the USGA and The R&A disseminated the information!

 Obviously if you are a golf geek (as I am), you expected the news to unfold on the Golf Channel.
-Both Mike Davis, USGA executive director and Peter Dawson R&A, chief executive were on TV.
+Both Mike Davis, USGA Executive Director and Peter Dawson, The R&A Chief Executive were on TV.

 Infographics are a great tool for visually explaining the rule.
 I’m a visual person so I love infographics.

 From a communication perspective, the use of infographics in business is becoming more common but is still not really widely used and is not considered a “standard” in the communication toolbox.
 Therefore, it is nice to see the forward thinking of the communications folks (at the USGA and R&A) using an infographic to support the explanation of the rule change.

 The other visual I did not expect was the in-depth video explaining the reason behind the decision and demonstration of the putting options.
 Yes, many videos are done but not all of them are done well or posted in a timely manner.
 The USGA and R&A had the video posted on the websites and on YouTube ready for consumption and sharing.
 I cannot tell you how many times I’ve seen a major company (or brand) announce a new product and not have a decent video demo posted to YouTube.
 And, demo videos are a standard in communication toolboxes in business today.